Agentic AI for Busy Product Managers

 Everything you need to design AI agents that actually work in production: the design decisions your frameworks miss, how to build for a system that acts on its own, and what you owe the people it will affect.
 Free guide, no fluff.

-A practitioner's guide for PMs shipping agentic AI in enterprise.
-Not a primer or a framework book; it's the artifacts I actually use in design and governance reviews: Consequence Classification, the When-Wrong Spec, Policy-as-Product, and a cost table that forces honesty about when an agent actually beats an RPA flow or a well-tooled human.
+Not a primer or a framework book.
+A practitioner's guide for PMs shipping agentic AI in enterprise, with the artifacts I actually use in design and governance reviews: Consequence Classification, the When-Wrong Spec, Policy-as-Product, and a cost table that forces honesty about when an agent actually beats an RPA flow or a well-tooled human.

-Core argument: AI governance is architecture, embedded in the product at runtime, not a committee artifact that lives in a slide deck.
-The chapter on the semantic backbone (knowledge graph plus hybrid retrieval) will feel familiar to anyone who's lived the enterprise data problem, but pushes on who owns it.
+AI governance is architecture, embedded in the product at runtime.
+Not a committee artifact that lives in a slide deck.

 Physician-to-PM lens runs throughout, because healthcare has been running this experiment, under real stakes and regulation, for decades.
 Closing field manual is two pages and the highest-leverage part of the book.